bashrc2/miniircd/README.md

 * Can't connect to other IRC servers.
 * Only knows the most basic IRC commands.
-* No IRC operators.
 * No channel operators.
 * No user or channel modes except channel key.
 * No reverse DNS lookup.
-* No other mechanism to reject clients than requiring a password.

 Requirements